DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [ ] Boost money amount?
 - [ ] Journal tables spawning with no entries
 - [ ] Pickups (like the stat upgrade pickup) need to auto-destroy on room exit
-- [ ] Boss rooms sometimes getting st uck
+- [ ] Boss rooms sometimes getting stuck after clearing out all enemies in the room.

 # Update